3. Connected Patterns

 Fast Moving

-Fast moving data is when a particular class of data needs to traverse between solution components in as close to real time as possible.
+Fast moving data is when a particular class of data needs to traverse between solution components in as short a time-frame as possible.
 I.e. there would typically be pressing commercial or operational reasons why this data would have to move faster than others.

 Examples of this type of data are: